turbosuki/yumenoshi/README.md

 - `baseUrl=http://projecturl` (base url for deployed project, in this case we are using https://the-internet.herokuapp.com/)

-- `seleniumHubUrl=http://huburl` (if choosing to use Selenium hub for execution, the URL should be here)

 - `browserStackUsername=exampleusername` (the BrowserStack username for the project)

 - `browserStackKey=12345` (the BrowserStack key for the project)